Elias Díaz Preview, Player Props: Rockies vs. Orioles

-The Colorado Rockies, including Elias Diaz (hitting .286 in his past 10 games, with two home runs and eight RBI), take on starting pitcher Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+The Colorado Rockies, including Elias Diaz (.333 batting average in his past 10 games), take on starter Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Rays.
+In his last appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Orioles.

 Elias Díaz Game Info & Props vs. the Orioles